Minimum GPA Requirement

 • 3.300 GPA by the end of the JUNIOR year (1 year remaining).

-Appealing a Dismissal Due to GPA
+Appealing Honors Removal Due to GPA

 If you have questions, feel free to contact us at honors@uconn.edu.

-IMPORTANT NOTE: The “Good Standing” notation on your transcript is a University term and does not pertain to your status in the Honors Program.
+IMPORTANT NOTE: The “Good Academic Standing” notation on your transcript is a University term and does not pertain to your status in the Honors Program.